 Know What to Throw

 When educating around what goes in – or doesn’t go in a recycling cart – messaging space is limited and attention spans are short.
-The Recycling Partnership recently set out to identify best practices for signage and mailers.
-We surveyed 1,173 people and interviewed 20 people across the country to get our questions answered.
+The Recycling Partnership recently set out to identify best practices for signage and mailers to help determine how to communicate the most effectively to get the best impact.
+We conducted an online user test of 1,197 people and interviewed 20 people across the country to get our questions answered.
 Here are our top findings:

 1. People want details on what they should and shouldn’t recycle.

 As we have seen in our other surveys, people are overly confident about recycling in general.
-They think they are recycling properly, but surveys (and contamination rates) confirm their knowledge is often wrong.
+It should be noted that this is not an unusual outcome when people rate themselves.
+Despite that self-assurance, these interviews revealed that just beneath the surface is a lack of confidence about the right way to recycle.
+People think they are recycling properly, but this user testing (and contamination rates) confirm their knowledge is often wrong.

 Case in point, 49% of those surveyed believed plastic grocery bags should go in household recycling.
-Even the people who rate their own behavior 10 out of 10 believe plastic grocery bags should go in their household recycling.
-40% of those “top recyclers” also believe Styrofoam™ should go in their household recycling.
+Even the people who rate their own behavior 10 out of 10, believe plastic grocery bags should go in their household recycling.

-When shown a well-organized mailer displaying clear dos and don’ts of recycling like The Recycling Partnership’s infocard (as seen in Campaign Builder) and asked whether or not a material should go in recycling, people readily found the answer.
-Several people who were individually interviewed actually breathed an audible sigh of relief when they saw The Recycling Partnership’s infocard after viewing a number of others because it was organized, easy to read, and with recognizable objects.
+When shown a well-organized mailer displaying clear dos and don’ts of recycling like The Recycling Partnership’s infocard (as seen in Campaign Builder), and asked whether or not a material should go in recycling, people readily found the answer.

 PRO TIP: The trick is to provide the level of detail people need while keeping the visuals and text clean and organized.
-Ready to educate residents?
-Has your contract changed?
-Have you reconfirmed top issues with your MRF?
+Have you had any changes to your acceptable material list, or changed your collection schedule?
+Ready to educate your community effectively?
+If so, visit our Campaign Builder for free and easy customizable materials.

 2. People are looking for the right level of detail at the right times.